zupzup/blog/smart-contract-solidity/post.md

 Now that we have projects, we can pledge some money to them.
 That is, if the proposal deadline has run out and we're still before the campaign deadline.

 This function is also `payable`, so we again have access to the `msg.value`, which is the amount of money pledged to the project.
-We check the deadlines, whether the pledged value is a positive number and if there is event a project with the given address.
+We check the deadlines, whether the pledged value is a positive number and if there is even a project with the given address.
 If any of this fails, we `throw` and cancel the transaction.

 if everything goes well, we increase the project's funds and update the winning project, also triggering the `ProjectSupported` event for debugging.